apify/apify-docs/sources/platform/integrations/llama.md

 # LlamaIndex

-**Learn how to integrate Apify with LlamaIndex, in order to feed vector databases and LLMs with data crawled from the web.**
+**Learn how to integrate Apify with LlamaIndex, to feed vector databases and LLMs with data crawled from the web.**

 ---

-> For more information on LlamaIndex visit its [documentation](https://gpt-index.readthedocs.io/en/stable/).
+> For more information on LlamaIndex, visit its [documentation](https://gpt-index.readthedocs.io/en/stable/).

 ## What is LlamaIndex?